Stefan Martin: Brisbane Lions

 On 26 October 2012, Martin was traded to the Brisbane Lions in exchange for Picks 52 (Matt Jones) & 71 (Daniel Nicholson).
 The Lions had planned Martin to play as a forward/ruck rotating with the first choice ruckman Matthew Leuenberger and first round draft pick Billy Longer.
 Martin's first season at Brisbane started well, with him playing a key role in the team's NAB Cup premiership side.
 He kicked goals in each of his first three AFL games with the Lions, before injuring his ankle early in the Round 4 clash against North Melbourne.
 Three weeks later he came back in the NEAFL but reinjured his ankle.
 It was not until round 19 that Martin would play in the NEAFL after his ankle injury.
-He impressed for the Lions reserves and was back in the AFL side for round 20, he only gathered 6 disposals and 10 hitouts vs Richmond in a loss however suffered a hamstring strain that would effectively end his campaign.
-Martin only managed 5 senior games in 2013.
+He impressed for the Lions reserves and was back in the AFL side for round 20.
+He only gathered six disposals and 10 hitouts against Richmond in a loss; however, he suffered a hamstring strain that would effectively end his campaign.
+Martin only managed five senior games in 2013.

 After an injury plagued season in 2013, the start of 2014 looked to be another year of frustration for Martin as he continued through his second pre-season with the Lions with a combination of hamstring and back injuries, keeping him on the sidelines until round 9 of the AFL season.
 He played two NEAFL games and was back in the AFL team for round 12.
-With the trade of Longer to St Kilda and injury to Leuenberger and season-ending injury to Trent West, Martin was selected as Brisbane's first ruck vs the Bulldogs, he gathered 17 disposals, 32 hit-outs and six clearances against Will Minson, who was the All Australian ruckman the previous year.
-Martin would then relish the responsibility as first ruck and went on to be one of the Lions' best performers in the second half of the season, producing career best numbers almost every game.
-Martin's name was being thrown around in All Australian discussions, with his stats more than matching up against the best in the competition.
-He was ultimately overlooked in the All Australian squad due to only playing 12 games, but earned the first Brownlow Medal votes of his career, finishing on 3 votes in total. finish 11th overall in the Merrett-Murray Medal, but ranked second behind eventual winner Tom Rockliff in votes per game with 85 votes from his 12 games, an average of seven per game.
+With the trade of Longer to St Kilda, injury to Leuenberger and season-ending injury to Trent West, Martin was selected as Brisbane's first ruck against the Bulldogs.
+He gathered 17 disposals, 32 hitouts and six clearances against Will Minson, who was the All-Australian ruckman the previous year.
+Martin would then relish the responsibility as first ruck and went on to be one of the Lions' best performers in the second half of the season, producing career-best numbers almost every game.
+Martin's name was being thrown around in All-Australian discussions, with his stats more than matching up against the best in the competition.
+He was ultimately overlooked in the All-Australian squad due to only playing 12 games, but earned the first Brownlow Medal votes of his career, finishing on three votes in total.
+He finished 11th overall in the Merrett–Murray Medal, but ranked second behind eventual winner Tom Rockliff in votes per game with 85 votes from his 12 games, an average of seven per game.
 Martin used his mobility and agility as a ruckman to average 22 disposals a game, which was the most of any ruckman.
-Stefan's breakout year was rewarded with a new contract too see him out until the end of 2016.
+His breakout year was rewarded with a new contract too see him out until the end of 2016.